Layer Hen FAQ

 How many eggs do hens produce each year?

 On average hens produce approximately 300 eggs each year.

 Commercial hens that produce the vast majority of eggs are farmed in three different ways in Australia.
 These are known as 'production systems' and include cage, barn and free-range systems.

 What's the typical lifecycle of a commercial layer hen?

 Hens in commercial systems will live for around 72 weeks until they are considered 'spent'.
-Learn more about where a hen's life begins and ends.

 How intelligent are hens anyway?

 Hens are much more intelligent than you might think.
 Hens are social animals and need to be able to communicate easily with each other.
 Hens have over 20 different calls, including two distinct alarm calls to warn their flock about approaching predators.
 Aerial (flying) predators such as hawks and eagles will cause hens to give a different alarm call than ground predators, and the birds react differently to each call.
 When hens hear an aerial alarm call they run for cover, crouch down and look upwards; when they hear a ground alarm call they actively look around them for signs of danger.
 Hens also use calls to communicate with each other about food.
 Studies on hens have indicated that they can interpret the meaning of individual calls and can use calls to show their intention when communicating with each other.